 Island peak is beautiful, fairly accessible and is totally worth doing if you want to experience climbing in the Himalayas.
 The mountain is far from a mere trekking peak and requires good preparation and professional guides.
 Do not underestimate the risks and dangers that Island Peak presents.
 Check out upcoming trips.

-This climb wasn’t the hardest thing I’ve ever done, but it was certainly the most intense.
+This climb wasn’t the hardest thing I’ve ever done but it was certainly the most intense.
 We started out at around 2 am from High Camp at 5,500 meters.
 The first section is a scramble up a steep rocky crag.

-Just before daybreak, at around 5 am we got to what’s called the Crampon point – an exposed section that leads up to the glacier sitting at the top of the mountain.
-As the name suggests, this is the place where you stop briefly and put crampons and harnesses on before continuing up the glacier.
+We arrived at crampon point, just before daybreak.
+Crampon point is an exposed section that leads up to the glacier sitting at the top of the mountain.
+As the name suggests, you stop briefly and put your crampons and harnesses on before continuing up the glacier.
 The moment you stop though your body freezes because of the cold and the icy winds!

-The glacier covering the top section of Island Peak is criss-crossed by some deep crevasses.
+We moved up onto the glacier roped together.
+The glacier covers the top section of Island Peak with some deep crevasses.
 The ice forms bizarre hills and caves with deep, seemingly bottomless gaps in between.

 I was Jumaring up this wall when, one of my crampons slipped and came dangling off my foot.
 I remember nearly panicking at this stage, but luckily our guide Ian Taylor was directly behind me.
 He told me to stay put and he managed to attach the crampon back to my boot.

 The Head Wall